au-re/cloud-functions-pex/README.md

 Remember that you are limited to **100MB** when uploading to cloud functions.
 The resulting size for the sklearn executable for example is **53MB**.

-If you encounter issues, you might have to upgrade your cloud function to use more than the standard 256MB of ram.
+If you encounter issues, you might have to upgrade your cloud function to use more than the default 256MB of ram.

 ## License